 The feedback network that regulates the output voltage is 30Mohm series 400V zener diode.
 The 30Mohm could be made with 3x10Mohm 1/4w carbon resistors and the 400V zener could be a series of 4x 100V zeners.
 The last transistor is the led/speaker driver.
 A 2n2222 or a bc547 will work well.

-I’ve bought a couple of FEU84-5 PMT’s from an eBay seller.
-I’ve bought because of an occasional low price and because I heard that this tube is very good for gamma spectrometry.
+I’ve bought a couple of FEU84-5 PMT’s from an eBay seller because I’ve got an occasional low price.

 Photocathode - antimony-potassium-sodium-cesium